reinababa/Social-media-listening-tool/README.md

 Specific keyword example: Travel to dubai

-Output shown in picture: Dashboard 1.1
+Output shown in picture: "Output Dashboard"

 Tool used: PowerBI and Power Query